 Free Things to Do in Philadelphia

 Many of Philadelphia's most historic and best-known attractions are free—or suggest a small donation for admission—every day.
 This lengthy list includes Independence Hall, the Liberty Bell, Carpenter's Hall, Franklin Court, and the other buildings and sites of Independence National Historic Park.
-But thanks in part to a lively student population and arts scene, there are plenty of other free and cheap activities to discover in the city.

 Music and Theater